mmbman/Katagiri/list.md

 1. Lay Ordination Lecture 3 of 7: Triple Treasure, Lecture 1
 1. The Awakening of Faith 3/14/86
 1. Lay Ordination Lecture 4 of 7: Triple Treasure, Lecture 2

 1. Principles of Practice: Purpose of Practice
 1. Principles of Practice: Bodhicitta
 1. Principles of Practice: High Resolve
 1. Principles of Practice: Faith
 1. Prinicples of Practice: Direct Transmission

 1. The Awakening of Faith 3/28/86
 1. The Awakening of Faith 4/11/86
-1. Lay Ordination Lecture 5 of 7: Recieving the Precepts
+1. Lay Ordination Lecture 5 of 7: Receiving the Precepts

 1. Buddha's Birthday
 1. The Awakening of Faith 4/18/84
 1. Book of Equanimity: Case 5 – Talk 1
 1. Book of Equanimity: Case 5 – Talk 2

 1. Lay Ordination Lecture 6 of 7: Three Pure Collective Precepts
 1. The Awakening of Faith 5/2/86
 1. Lay Ordination Lecture 7 of 7: Ten Grave Prohibitory Precepts

 1. The Goldenness of the Earth, the Sweet Milk of the Long River
 1. Turning the Three Poisons into Wheels

 1. Meal Chants – Talk 1
 1. Meal Chants – Talk 2
 1. Meal Chants – Talk 3

 1. Blue Cliff Record, Case 78 – Talk 1
 1. Blue Cliff Record, Case 78 – Talk 2

 1. Gatha of Opening the Sutra
 1. Gatha of Closing the Sutra
 1. Settling in the Vast Openness of the Sky
 1. Taking Refuge in the Buddha
 1. Verse of Offering Incense
 1. Bowing

 1. Shobogenzo Hossho: Dharma Nature – Talk 5
 1. Shobogenzo Hossho: Dharma Nature – Talk 6
 1. Shobogenzo Hossho: Dharma Nature – Talk 7
 1. Shobogenzo Hossho: Dharma Nature – Talk 8
 1. Shobogenzo Hossho: Dharma Nature – Talk 9

 1. Shobogenzo Tsuki: The Moon – Talk 1
 1. Shobogenzo Tsuki: The Moon – Talk 2
 1. Shobogenzo Tsuki: The Moon – Talk 3